What can we do for you?

 - Sworn Affidavit of no criminal convictions

-(when a person who has lived abroad intends to now attend certain courses in some Colleges they are often required to produce a police clearance certificate from their foreign country.
-Sometimes this is not possible and some Colleges will accept Sworn ‘Affidavit of no criminal convictions’ We can provide a template for this.)
+(when a person who has lived abroad intends to attend certain courses in some Colleges they are often required to produce a police clearance certificate from their foreign country.
+Sometimes this is not possible and some Colleges will accept a Sworn ‘Affidavit of no criminal convictions’ We can provide a template for this.)

 - Affidavit of Means

 - Statement of Affairs